MaxMeybergCk12/DiscMethod-2/README.md

 **Why use the interactive gallery?**
 - ✅ All images display at consistent sizes
 - ✅ Click any code to copy it instantly
-- ✅ Organized by category with hover effects
+- ✅ Organized by category with hover effects# DiscMethod-2